alexeyinkin/eb-1a/1-process/README.md

 so this date was never important for me.

 On this day, nothing gave it out.
-I only learned it later from following mail.
+I only learned it later from the mail later.

 ## Day 7

 On December 7, I received an email with my case number.
-I believe this officially started the 15-days priority review period.
+I believe this officially started the 15-day priority review period.

 ![](media/7_case-number.png)